Jaime Herrera Beutler: Immigration

 After Trump implemented an executive order banning immigration from seven predominantly Muslim countries, The Seattle Times reported in January 2017 that Herrera Beutler "was vaguely critical of the order, without saying she opposed it or calling for any specific changes".

 Herrera Beutler voted for the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Herrera Beutler voted for the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.

 Iraq

 In June 2021, Herrera Beutler was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 LGBT rights

-Herrera Beutler opposes same-sex marriage.
 In July 2022, she voted against the Respect for Marriage Act, which would establish federal protections for same-sex and interracial marriages.
 On December 8, 2022, she joined 38 other Republicans in the House and voted in favor of the final passage of the Respect for Marriage Act.